 Truly from the cradle of civilization, the Apricot was first grown in ancient India around the year 3000 BCE.
 Ancient Greeks called them “the golden eggs of the sun.”
 By the 16th century, apricots were successfully cultivated throughout Northern Europe.
 In the Middle East, where apricots are used extensively both fresh and dried, the fruit’s brief season became the source of an Egyptian saying, “fel meshmesh” or “in the apricot,” used much as English speakers would say “once in a blue moon.”
 Something is “fel meshmesh” when it’s unlikely to happen because the time for it is so brief.
 Like cherries, our apricots are here and gone again in the blink of an eye, although some new varieties including the Apache and the Honeyrich aprium have extended our harvest.

-As of 2012, we grow and harvest 10 varieties of apricots which includes one aprium variety and one white apricot variety.
-We've also added the spectacular Blenheim apricot to our certified organic lineup of fruits.
-Our typical apricot harvest runs from mid-May to early July:
+As of 2021, we grow and harvest 13 varieties of apricots which includes one aprium variety and one white apricot variety.
+Our typical apricot harvest runs from mid May to the end of June.

 |Apache||The Apache is one of the newest varieties of apricots introduced to growers and was developed by the USDA Agricultural Research Service.
 It’s early off the tree but doesn’t sacrifice any flavor or texture to beat its more popular cous- ins off the branch.
 Apache’s skin is pinkish-orange, with an orange flesh that is finely textured.|

 |Kettleman||Named after the California town near where the variety was bred and tested, the Kettleman is our second apricot variety to come off the tree.
 A rich golden red, the Kettleman has that bit of tartness that apricot fans love along with a beautiful aroma.
 Smooth-textured and mildly sweet, the Kettlemans are available early-to-mid May.|